soeirosantos/vault-gcp-backend-terraform/README.md

 # confirm yes
 ```

+## Vault Configuration

 We start the Vault configuration with the GCP secret backend.
 Notice that we override
-the default path to define some naming standard.
+the default path to define a naming standard.
 Since this backend is project
-specific we are adding the project id to the path.
+specific we are adding the project ID to the path.

 ```ruby
 // vault.tf